 - Claims deleted or submitted outside of SimplePractice

 You also can learn more about properly allocating insurance payments as well as how to investigate unallocated payments:

 In this scenario, an appointment was deleted from the calendar after the appointment was billed to insurance.
 This results in the system not being allowed to locate the appointment to properly allocate the payment amount.

 In this scenario, an appointment was dragged and dropped onto a different date on the calendar after the appointment was billed to insurance.
-For example, if the appointment was originally listed on the calendar on 12/18, but the appointment was later dragged to 12/21 it would result in an unallocated payment.
-This results in the system not being allowed to locate the appointment to properly allocate the payment amount.
+For example, if the appointment was originally listed on the calendar on 12/18 but the appointment was later dragged to 12/21, it would result in an unallocated payment.
+When this happens, the system won't be able to locate the appointment to properly allocate the payment amount.

 Steps for resolving unallocated payments

 To resolve an unallocated payment, follow these steps: